untoldengine/UntoldEngine/docs/API/UsingTheExporter.md

 - `--bake-materials`: optional, bake node-graph materials the engine cannot evaluate (Mix, Math, procedural textures, ...) into flat textures so the export matches Blender
 - `--bake-resolution <pixels>`: optional, square resolution for baked material textures, defaults to `1024`
 - `--no-bake-cache`: optional, disable the persistent bake cache and force every divergent material to be re-baked
+- `--bake-color-management`: optional, bake the scene's active View Transform/Look/Exposure/Gamma (e.g. Blender's AgX) into an `NxNxN` color-grading LUT so the engine can reproduce Blender's display transform instead of its default ACES Filmic tonemap.
+The LUT is scene-wide, not per-material — see [Loading Scene-Authored Data](UsingRegistrationSystem.md#loading-scene-authored-data) for how to actually apply it at runtime; it is not loaded by a normal mesh import
+- `--color-lut-size <N>`: optional, grid size for the `NxNxN` color-grading LUT, defaults to `32`
 - `--animation`: optional, export animation clips only — no mesh geometry is written
 - `--blender <path>`: optional Blender executable override